 I put him in the back seat of the car where he stayed, like a good dog, for the drive home.
 The deal breaker was going to be if Melissa’s dogs would accept Esteban.
 I carried him into the house and Abby and Gibson ran up to see him.
 Gibson was jumping and barking (which is normal for him), and Esteban didn’t growl or bark back or anything.
 Super-mellow.
 I carried him outside and put him down so everyone could see and sniff everyone, and things went really, really, really well.
 Melissa’s dogs were great with Esteban!
 I was so pleased.
 Phew!

-So, welcome Esteban!
+So, say welcome to Esteban!